How Can Addressing the 5Ws Transform Your Thinking and Communication?

 - Personal Life & Education: A student struggling with a course uses the 5Ws on themselves.
 Who am I as a learner in this subject?
 What specific concepts am I failing to grasp? **When

 do I study most effectively (morning vs. night)?
-Where do I feel most focused (library, coffee shop, home)?
+That's why Where do I feel most focused (library, coffee shop, home)?
 Why am I finding this material difficult (is it the teaching style, my foundational knowledge, or my motivation)?

 The 5Ws as a Thinking Framework